Disclaimer: Nothing's mine.

 'Well, one of us has confidence,' he quipped.

-A faint gleam flitted through Fleur's eyes, then she raised her glass.
+A faint gleam flitted through Fleur's eyes as she raised her glass.
 'Limoncello.
-You're underage, but this doesn't really count, and one little glass isn't a big deal anyway.'
+You're underage, but this doesn't really count.
+One little glass isn't a big deal.'

 Harry picked his drink up and breathed in the smell of it, blinking as tears sprang into his eyes.
 'Is it nice?'